Gustavus Adolphus College: Campus life

 Students and alumni of the college are known as Gusties.
-Most students live in 14 residence halls on campus or in college-owned houses/apartments; a small minority live in theme areas such as the Carlson International Center, CHOICE substance-free housing, and the Swedish House.
-Students with permission from the college may choose to live off campus, in St. Peter or elsewhere.
+Most students live in one of 14 campus residence halls or college-owned houses/apartments; a small minority live in theme areas such as the Carlson International Center, CHOICE substance-free housing, and the Swedish House.
+Students with permission from the college may choose to live off campus, in St. Peter, or elsewhere.

-The college has an independently operated dining service, serving the Market Place cafeteria and Courtyard Cafe.
+The college has an independently operated dining service, serving the Market Place cafeteria, Courtyard Cafe, and Steamery Cafe.

 Traditions

 Gustavus traditions include traying down the hill from Old Main in the winter, random Gustie Rousers, stargazing on top of the academic building Olin, playing tennis in the Bubble, and streaking through The Arboretum at Gustavus.
 Gustie traditions are mostly exclusively known by Gusties.

 Student organizations

-There are more than 120 special interest groups and organizations at Gustavus.
-Students are very engaged on campus.
+There are more than 120 special interest groups and organizations at Gustavus, and students are very engaged on campus.
 Active student organizations on campus have included Model United Nations, the National Forensics Debate team, and the Gustavian Society of Filmmakers.
-Students are encouraged to create their own clubs or teams and apply to Student Senate for funding.
+Students are encouraged to create clubs or teams and apply to the Student Senate for funding.

-Nearly 1/5 of students are active in Greek life at Gustavus.
-There are ten recognized Greek organizations on campus (some have been suspended and are no longer recognized by the college).
+Nearly one-fifth of students are active in Greek life.
+Ten recognized Greek organizations are on campus (some have been suspended and are no longer recognized by the college).

 One prominent campus organization is the Campus Activities Board (CAB).
-CAB's mission statement is to "enrich the campus life experience by encouraging the involvement of all students in entertainment that is engaging and enjoyable."
+CAB's mission statement is to "enrich the campus life experience by encouraging the involvement of all students in engaging and enjoyable entertainment".
 All students on campus are part of the Campus Activities Board and eligible to participate in activities, serve on committees, and apply for the Executive Board.
 There are 11 executive positions, not including the co-presidents and the advisor.